Business Funding - What is a Business Loan?

 Business Loans - Advantages and Disadvantages

-One of the advantages of getting business loans involves maintaining full ownership of your company.
+One of the advantages of getting a business loan involves maintaining full ownership of your company.
 In comparison to venture capital in which an investor gets a part of the ownership, business loans offered by banks and some of the lending networks, are non profit sharing.
 Additionally, they offer multiple options for business funding.

 Although hard to get, business loans offered by banks tend to have lower interest rates.
 Contrary to the common belief, you may also find online lenders who do not necessarily charge the highest rates.
 Most importantly, some businesses taking loan from a bank can benefit from tax exemptions as the principal and interest payments on business loans are classified as business expenses.
 Thus they can be deducted from your business income taxes.